 If a port's LED is lit, a link has been established to the connected device.
-If a LAN port is connected to a 100 Mbps device, verify that the port's LED is green.
-If the port is 10 Mbps, the LED will be amber.

 If any of these conditions does not occur, refer to the appropriate following section.

 Power LED Not On

 If the Power and other LEDs are off when your router is turned on: